dakratochwill/EGRpagemock/README.md

-# EGRpagemock
+# MNE AOR
-Used to mock up new pages on the EGR site
+Mockup for the new MNE Areas of Research section